EmergingDigitalAcademy/eda-deployment-notes/fly-deploy-setup.md

 You can use `fly logs` to see your server console output and in general monitor the server activity.

 After a successful deploy, open your URL and see what it looks like!
-Also view your dashboard and ensure that you only have 1 machine launched for your app. **Please note that fly does create and tear down a temporary 'builder' machine that assists in the deploy process**
+Also check out your dashboard and ensure that you only have 1 machine launched for your app. **Please note that fly does create and tear down a temporary 'builder' machine that assists in the deploy process**
 You may see this app for a period of time BUT: a) it is a special machine type that is free and b) it destroys itself after a few minutes